-As long as you are a Stipendium Hungaricum scholarship holder, you cannot take part in other scholarship programmes.
+As long as you are a Stipendium Hungaricum scholarship holder, you cannot take part in other scholarship programmes (except implementing professional programs related to studies - conferences, study trips, etc. - within the frames of Erasmus + and CEEPUS for a maximum of 30 days).
 Once you have graduated, however, and you wish to study further, you are free to apply for various scholarships within the framework of your new study programme.

 As a Stipendium Hungaricum doctoral student, you can apply for the Stipendium Hungaricum dissertation scholarship, which gives you a grant for the time you complete your doctoral dissertation.
 The duration of this scholarship starts in the month following the last month of the semester during which doctoral students obtain their pre-degree certificate (absolutorium) and lasts for the number of awarded months, but no later than the month of the public defense of your thesis.
+In case the degree is obtained by the dissertation scholarship holder, the dissertation scholarship period ends.
 The maximum duration of the Stipendium Hungaricum dissertation scholarship is 8 months.
+In the course of the scholarship period, student status can be established withtin the frames of partial studies, therefore the students are entitled to health care services while this period.